Tatenda-Prince/Kubernetes-Declaractively-Deploying-Infrastructure-with-Minikube/readme.md

 4.Monitoring & logging sidecars in microservices

-Here I will use the nano text editor to create a Kubernetes sidecarpod.yml  YAML file by running the following command
+5.Here I will use the nano text editor to create a Kubernetes sidecarpod.yml  YAML file by running the following command

 ```language